What is WGI

 WGI Sport of the Arts provides a venue for young people to achieve the extraordinary through performance and competition.

 WGI Sport of the Arts:

--organizes high-energy and enjoyable color guard and percussion events.
+-organizes high-energy and enjoyable color guard, percussion and winds events.

 -provides leadership through education to constantly improve the quality of ensembles

 -develops our judging systems and adjudicators to ensure fair competition

 -partners with corporations, educators and others to increase awareness and recognition of our art forms.